In this section

 Email Miss Kayleigh Purdon, PA to the Chief Executive

 Mark oversees research funding and communications at the NC3Rs, and leads on the Centre's work to embed the 3Rs in the policies and practices of public funders of animal research.
-He trained as a zoologist and primatologist, and has almost 20 years research experience in primatology and animal welfare science.
-Mark has authored over 35 articles on the behaviour, care and use of non-human primates.
-He serves on the Advisory Board and Ethical Review Process of the Centre for Macaques, the Captive Care Committees of the Primate Society of Great Britain and International Primatological Society, and the PLOS Animal Ethics Advisory Committee.
+He trained as a zoologist and primatologist in Scotland, and has almost 20 years research experience in primatology and animal welfare science, authoring over 35 articles on the behaviour, care and use of non-human primates.
+He serves on the Advisory Board and Ethical Review Process of the Centre for Macaques, the Captive Care Committees of the Primate Society of Great Britain and International Primatological Society, and the PLOS ONE Animal Ethics Advisory Group.
 He is an Impact Assessor for the REF 2014, an Honorary Research Associate of the Scottish Primate Research Group, and an Honorary Member of European Primate Veterinarians.
 Previously, he was a member of the Animal Procedures Committee, the Bateson Committee which reviewed 10 years of publicly-funded research using non-human primates, and Expert Working Groups redrafting Convention ETS 123 and Directive 86/609.

 Dr Kathryn Chapman